damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/README.md

 }
 ```

-Then I update my cluster information with `kubeconfig` and deploy the blue application and afterwards the green application.
+Then I update my cluster information with `kubeconfig` and deploy the blue application and afterwards the green application ([SCREENSHOT13](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT13.png)).
 With the file `blue-green-service.json` we create a Load Balancer for our application so that we can route between the blue and green deployment:

 ```
 stage('Deploying to AWS EKS') {